 Any questions or concerns?
 Your Calibrate doctor is happy to answer any medical questions you may have about the program or your medication, so you’re confident in starting your Calibrate year.

 You can always message our board-certified Medical Team via the Medical Channel in the Calibrate app regarding any questions you may have about your program progress, your medication, side effects, or your health.
-One of our Calibrate doctors will get back to you with a personalized response within one business day.
+One of our Calibrate doctors will get back to you with a personalized response within two business days.

 You’ll also have access to the Medical Team through scheduled, asynchronous medical check-ins at the 1-month, 3-month, 6-month, and 12-month marks of your year.
 Your check-ins with the Medical Team—which you’ll submit through a detailed form in the app (not by video, this time)—will include an in-depth review of your program progress, your medications, any side effects, and any other health updates or questions you may have.
 After your check-in, you’ll receive a personalized follow-up message from one of the board-certified doctors on the Medical Team.
 Between check-ins, the Medical Team is always available in the Medical Channel of the app whenever you have a medical question, concern, or update.